RebornBeat/BGP-X/docs/deployment_architecture.md

 BGP-X uses the public internet as a packet delivery service.
 It knows the IP addresses of remote nodes (from DHT advertisements) and sends UDP packets to them.
 It has no visibility into BGP routing tables or AS-level decisions.

+**Satellite WAN**: If the WAN connection is via satellite internet (Starlink, Iridium), BGP-X treats it as clearnet with satellite-class latency.
+No protocol change.
+The satellite modem is detected via USB vendor ID, and latency_class is set to satellite-leo or satellite-geo.

 ---

 ## Three Local Interfaces